Jayx239/Galaga/Readme.txt

 Galaga App
+An app written in MATLAB that utilizes an accelerometer connected through an arduino uno microprocessor.
+Written by Jason Gallagher
+	   Allan Michel
+	   Laura Worley
 Galaga

 The galaga app is a user friendly gaming app.
 The object of the game is to shoot the incoming ships while dodging their